FAQ

 Can acupuncture assist with fertility or women’s health issues?

 Yes.
-Acupuncture and herbal medicine can support reproductive health, regulate menstrual cycles, improve hormonal balance, and enhance fertility, often in combination with other treatments.
+Acupuncture and herbal medicine can support reproductive health, regulate menstrual cycles, improve hormonal balance, and enhance fertility, often in combination with herbal treatments.

 -